samuelbroscheit/entity_knowledge_in_bert/README.md

 ## Quick start

-For the impatient here are all the steps to run the prototyping setup:
+Here are all the steps to run the prototyping setting up to the finetuning on the AIDA-CoNLL benchmark:

 - The project is installed as follows: